 Blockchains are known for their involvement in cryptocurrencies, but they’re little more than digital ledgers that can track contracts and exchanges.
 Their ability to record transactions across various ledgers makes them impressively transparent and scalable.
 They offer a built-in chain of command, which translates into reliable supply chains based upon consensus.
 Everyone involved uses the same ledger.
 Of course, they also make fund transfers possible on international soil, and if you want to pay suppliers with Bitcoin, that option is available, too.
 Ten-pound gorillas like Walmart and Nestle have harnessed blockchains for this purpose already, and so should you.
 Like an infinity circle, blockchain returns to the beginning, recording new data to further improve your freight forwarding strategy.

-Blockchain for supply chains can track freight from the moment of its creation to its delivery.
+Blockchain for Logistics supply chains can send documentation or track freight from the moment of its creation to its delivery.
 That gives the product an incredible degree of integrity, so De Beers has harnessed blockchains to prove that it only delivers genuine stones and that each delivery is tamper-proof.
 Time delays and human error are obliterated, leaving a pure and detailed supply chain that can be analysed and improved upon.
 In short, blockchains secure data quality at every stage of your route.